HrushiMakode/myblogs/docker/readme.md

 Docker is a platform for developing, shipping, and running applications in containers.

 > Let’s imagine you would like to build a website or a web application.
-What do you need to make your next Facebook, Youtube, or Twitter up and running?
+What do you need to make your next Facebook, YouTube, or Twitter up and running?

 > For sure you will need to develop some code, as it is a key part of every or web software.
 But the code on its own is not enough.
 Websites and applications consist of many additional parts, like databases, configuration files, runtime libraries, and other third-party software.